Case studies…You see companies using them all the time, but do they really work?

 You can test using case studies to see if you can increase the number of leads you collect.
 It will likely help, but it won’t be as effective as using simple landing pages to generate leads.

-I know what you’re thinking: case studies will bring in more qualified leads, but that’s not always the case.
-The NeilPatel’s homepage, which is simple and doesn’t have much text, brings in higher quality leads.
+We know what you’re thinking: case studies will bring in more qualified leads, but that’s not always true.
+NeilPatel’s simple homepage, which doesn’t have much text, brings in higher-quality leads.

 This doesn’t mean you shouldn’t use case studies.
-Instead, you need to mix them within your sales process like in the examples above as that will help you generate more sales.
+Instead, you need to mix them within your sales process, like in the examples above, as that will help you generate more sales.
+Need more customer testimonials?
+Read more on the best way to ask for reviews.